Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-management.md

 | Live Map | Numpad 8/2/4/6, Numpad 5 | Temporary synchronized pan and reset |
 | Bodycams | Page Down / Page Up | Next / previous bodycam feed page |

 The default interaction distance is 2.5 meters and can be saved per display.
-Page changes are validated by the server, broadcast to authorized viewers, and hold automatic rotation for 10 seconds by default.
+Page changes are validated by the server, broadcast to clients, and hold automatic rotation for 10 seconds by default.
 They are runtime-only and do not change the saved default page.

 Map panning is also runtime-only and synchronized.
 Bodycam subpage navigation is local to the targeted DUI.
 FiveM key settings can rebind every registered command.